 When are mold inspections needed?
-Mold grow in the dark, damp areas. it feeds off of porous substances such as wood framing, drywall, baseboards, insulation, etc. Having a professional provide a mold inspection or mold remediation is a multi-step process.
+Mold growing in the dark, damp areas. it feeds off of porous substances such as wood framing, drywall, baseboards, insulation, etc. Having a professional provide a mold inspection or mold remediation is a multi-step process.
 First of all, an inspection is to determine if mold is present and the cause of the mold growth.
 Mold forms when organic materials get wet and are not properly dried out within the 72-hour window.
 Wet materials can result from various water damage situations like leaky basements, broken pipes, and fixture overflows or failures.
 Mold can also develop from inadequate airflow in places like attics and crawl spaces.
-Because humidity levels are high and there is not proper ventilation.
+Because humidity levels are high and there is no proper ventilation.

 - Inspect for elevated humidity and moisture levels